-We are thrilled to announce our brand new 2024 list of top 10 libraries for kids with play areas!
-You voted for your favorites and we are here to report our new top 10!
+We are thrilled to announce our brand new 2025 list of Top 10 libraries for kids with play areas!
 All of the libraries on this list have incredible areas for children to play, pretend, learn and engage.

-We want to give a BIG thank you to all our Kidlist readers for taking the time to vote.
-We have many amazing libraries to choose from and each one is unique and special.
-Libraries are one of my favorite spots to spend a few hours with my toddler.
-We hope to see some of you at these great locations!
+We want to give a BIG thank you to all our Kidlist readers for taking the time to share their input.
+We have many amazing libraries to choose from in our area, and each one is truly unique and special.
+Libraries are one of my absolute favorite places to go with my kids.
+We hope to see some of you at these great locations soon!

 Top 10 Children’s Libraries with Play Areas